gbabichev/Simple-Renamer/README.md

 ```

 ## 📝 Changelog

+### 1.0.4
+- Added small UI popup when a batch rename is done.

 ### 1.0.3
 - Adjusted logic in "Create templates from subfolders" to only look at what's in the table, and not walk the filesystem.